NBA Rumors: Heat Could Acquire DeMarcus Cousins For Hassan Whiteside Via Sign-And-Trade, Per ‘Miami Herald’

 — Bleacher Report (@BleacherReport) May 6, 2018

 The deal is undeniably a no-brainer for the Heat.
 They will be acquiring one of the best centers in the league in exchange for a player who is clearly unhappy with the team.
 Unlike Hassan Whiteside, DeMarcus Cousins can space the floor, making him a better fit in the modern NBA.
 His ability to play as center and power forward will be beneficial for Heat Coach Erik Spoelstra since it will enable him to pair him with either Bam Adebayo or Kelly Olynyk.
-Though they will lose Justise Winslow in the process, the Heat still have James Johnson who offers lots of point-forward skills.
+Though they will lose Justise Winslow in the process, the Heat still have James Johnson, who offers lots of point-forward skills.

 The Pelicans are only likely to agree with the deal if DeMarcus Cousins won’t agree to re-sign a two- or three-year contract worth less than the max amount.
 Before he suffered an injury, the Pelicans looked determined to give Cousins a max contract.
 Everything changed when his season ended in January, and the Pelicans performed better without him.
 If the deal pushes through and the Pelicans don’t want Whiteside, Jackson suggested that the Heat could find a third team to help them facilitate the trade.